-To help keep people safe, we have closed the book of remembrance chapel at Woodlands Crematorium, which is an area subject to a high level of touch, until further notice.
-You can still access the online version of the book.
+We have re-opened the book of remembrance chapel at Woodlands Crematorium.
+You can also access the online version of the book.

 Thank you for your understanding.

 We’re reviewing essential meetings on a meeting-by-meeting basis.
 Some meetings are being streamed on our YouTube channel.
 All non-essential meetings have been postponed until further notice.